shugyoza/issue-tracker-1/README.md

 ### 20220225
 * I decided to stop development on this repo and made this repo to be the first milestone.
 Ripped out all the authentication feature for passport js, deleted unnecessary files and commented out codes are pooled into the _trash.
 Deleted the GET requests in the test-user-api.js as that file was created for testing the return result of the post request, does they all are returning application/json instead of text/html.

-## USER STORIES:
-### Done:

-#### As a user I want:
-* to be able create a user account with as minimum detail possible for the sake of convenience.
-I can add on my info later.
-* to be able to login with my email as my username.
-I hate having memorizing username.

-#### As an admin I want:
-* to enforce rules on user data input.
-If input is not rules compliant, the app must reject the input, throw the error, and have the user fix the input before another re-insert effort into database
-* user to access pages using the available provided resources (a links, and button) instead of typing randomly on browser address.
-Invalid params should be redirected to purported page (e.g. login) or just throw 404 error.

-* As a user I want to be able

-### To Do:

-#### As a User, I want:
-* to be able click on an issue in the list of issues and see more details (including comments from others, deadline, progress, history, etc.);
-* to be able see the list of issues assigned to me;
-* to be able see the list of issues I created;
-* to be able to see the teams involved in this issue;
-* to be able resize the text size smaller for more display
-* to be able to format my writing in the Description field;

-#### As an Admin, I want:
-* user to input valid email address;
-* user to input valid name.
-No numeric characters;
-* user to make sure they input the correct password they wanted on account creation;
-#### As a Developer, I want:
-* to be able to do unit test on my controller functions;
-* to be able to do function test on my route handlers;